alphaspirit - Fotolia

 Because growth can quickly create problems for craft brewers, a best practice is to move to ERP from inception, recommended one former brewer, who now advises and teaches other brewers.

-How ERP as brewery software manages growth
+How ERP as craft brewery software manages growth

-Overnight popularity -- or, more precisely, an unexpected, strong surge in demand for a craft beer -- is not uncommon.
+Overnight popularity -- or, more precisely, an unexpected, strong surge in demand for a craft -- is not uncommon.
 If and when it happens, things at the brewery can quickly get chaotic.

-"Assuming you don't already have an ERP solution in place, the first step when exponential -- or unplanned -- growth occurs is to weather the immediate storm and make sure that you aren't releasing beer into the market that doesn't fit your quality profile," Kerkmans advised.
+"Assuming you don't already have an ERP solution in place, the step when exponential -- or unplanned -- growth occurs is to weather the immediate storm and make sure that you aren't releasing into the market that doesn't fit your quality profile," Kerkmans advised.
 "Clean up your SOPs -- and on day one, if possible -- and then, brew your tail off until you are caught up or at capacity."

 The threat of a blow to quality is real, and it can kill a brewer's shot at fame, glory and bankable profits very quickly.